Skip to main content

 Routes

-Route Objects have multiple levels.
+Route objects have multiple levels.

 import AbstractController from "@adaptivestone/framework/modules/AbstractController.js";